amaben2020/advanced-cart-system-zustand/README.md

 Payment with paystack (using api routes and serverless functions)

-Authentication : Passing users with Zustand
+Authentication : Next Auth, JWT strategy